Car Insurance for International Drivers: Foreign License Coverage in the US

 Can I get car insurance in the US with only a foreign driver's license?

-Yes, most major US insurers — including State Farm, Progressive, Geico, and Liberty Mutual — will issue a car insurance policy to a driver holding a valid foreign license.
-You'll typically need your foreign license, passport, and proof of US address at minimum.
-Some states or insurers may also require an International Driving Permit (IDP) as a certified translation of your foreign license.
+Yes, several major US insurers — including State Farm, Progressive, Geico, Farmers, Liberty Mutual, and Allstate — will issue a car insurance policy to a driver holding a valid foreign license.
+You typically need your foreign license, passport, and proof of US address at minimum.
+Crucially, a Social Security Number is generally not required — most non-resident applicants can use an ITIN or simply a passport and visa.
+Comparison shopping is essential, as not all providers accept foreign licenses and rates vary widely.

 How much more do international drivers pay for car insurance compared to US drivers?